ranwez/LRRprofiler/README.md

 The program was developt for Linux os.

-The program use several external tools and database:
+The program uses several external tools and database:
 - iTAK
 - HMMER (v3.1b2)
 - MAFFT (v7.271)